 - 1G PCEe Ethernet Cards

-An Ethernet card is often not needed as almost all motherboards come with one already built-in.
+An Ethernet card is often unnecessary as almost all motherboards already have one.

 5. TV Card

 A TV card is a device that will let you receive TV signals directly on your computer.

 You can record your TV shows directly off the cable and watch them later with some cards.
 TV Tuner cards essentially allow your computer to work as a TV.